-Alex started his career as the founder and CEO of Bungie Software in Chicago, starting the studio in 1991.
-The foundation of Bungie was a result of Seropian's combine efforts fellow University of Chicago computer science student Jason Jones.
-After several small games Bungie developed Marathon, a rich FPS for the Macintosh, which would go on to be a critical and small commercial success.
-Slowly growing and building on his learning, Alex lead in the creation of Myth series of RTS games, also a critical and commercial success.
-Seropian oversaw the development of Halo , Microsoft 's flagship title for the launch of the Xbox .
-He negotiated the terms of Bungie 's acquisition by Microsoft and served as the franchise executive producer for it's first releases.
+Alex started his career as the founder and CEO of Bungie Software in Chicago.
+Seropian and fellow University of Chicago computer science student Jason Jones founded the studio in 1991.
+After several small games, Bungie developed an FPS for the Macintosh called Marathon that become a critical and modest commercial success.
+Slowly growing and learning, Alex lead the creation of the Myth series of RTS games, which were also a critical and commercial success.
+Seropian oversaw the development of Halo -- Microsoft 's flagship title for the launch of the Xbox.
+He negotiated the terms of Microsoft's acquisition of Bungie and served as the franchise executive producer for its first releases.

-In 2009, Disney Interactive Studios acquired Wideload Games, and made Seropian the vice-president of game development.
-This means Seropian over-sees development at all Disney Studios, including Warren Spector's Junction Point, the Vancouver-based Propaganda, and the England-based Black Rock.
+Seropian founded Wideload Games in 2003 and when they were acquired by Disney Interactive Studios in 2009 he became the vice president of game development.
+This means Seropian oversees development at all Disney studios including Warren Spector's Junction Point, the Vancouver-based Propaganda, and the England-based Black Rock.

-In early 2012, he left Disney to form the mobile games company, Industrial Toys.
+In early 2012, Seropian left Disney to form the mobile games company, Industrial Toys.

 - Seropian serves as De Paul University's "game designer in residence".